a-paranjape/moped-plus/README.md

 # moped-plus
-Data compression schemes inspired by MOPED
+Data compression schemes inspired by MOPED.
+Also algorithms for simulation based inference (SBI).